killfill/jingles/README.md

 How to use
 ----------

-- Install yeoman if not installed: npm install yeoman -g
+- Install yeoman if not installed: 'npm install yeoman -g'
 - Clone the repo
-- yeoman server
+- 'yeoman server'

-Bugs found
+Bugs known
 -------------

-- the tooltip that pops up to reveal the full uuid as you hover over the truncated uuid, it would be awesome if you could reduce the font a bit so full uuid fits on one line in the tooltip, and then on the second line the vm "alias name " is listed. also would be nice sorting of lists wrked in both directions
 - Tooltip bug:  http://cl.ly/image/0i032X010U0S: triggered it by scrolling up and down over tool tips for a while in multi directions.
 - When VM is deleted, its still on the list.
 - When VM is creted, it does not aprear.